 Bonus #3 – eBook – “Insider Secrets to Successful Freight Brokering”, 79 pgs,

-Bonus #4 – three audio mp3 messages (over two hours):
+Bonus #4 – three audio mp3 messages (over two hours) on this industry:

 - “15 Rock Solid Benefits YOU Can Expect Working as a Freight Broker”,